 Harriet Tubman’s heroic and pivotal role in the fight against slavery is the subject of the fourteenth picture book in this New York Times bestselling biography series

 This friendly, fun biography series focuses on the traits that made our heroes great–the traits that kids can aspire to in order to live heroically themselves.
 Each book tells the story of one of America’s icons in a lively, conversational way that works well for the youngest nonfiction readers and that always includes the hero’s childhood influences.
 At the back are an excellent timeline and photos.
 This volume focuses on Harriet Tubman’s brave heroism as part of the movement to abolish slavery.
 As one of the key players in the Underground Railroad, she helped enslaved African-Americans escape and find freedom.

-Brad Meltzer is the author of the New York Times bestselling Ordinary People Change the World series for children, as well as six New York Times bestselling thrillers for adults: The Tenth Justice, Dead Even, The First Counsel, The Millionaires, The Zero… More about Brad Meltzer
+Brad Meltzer is the author of the New York Times bestselling Ordinary People Change the World series for children, as well as six New York Times bestselling thrillers for adults: The Tenth Justice, Dead Even, The First Counsel, The Millionaires, The Zero Game,… More about Brad Meltzer

 Hardcover | $14.99

 Published by Dial Books Jan 16, 2018| 40 Pages| 7-1/2 x 7-1/2| 5-8 years| ISBN 9780735228719